Honeywell: 2002–2014 acquisitions and further expansion

 In January 2002, Knorr-Bremse —who had been operating in a joint venture with Honeywell International Inc. —assumed full ownership of its ventures in Europe, Brazil, and the USA.
 Bendix Commercial Vehicle Systems became a subsidiary of Knorr-Bremse AG.

-In February 2002, Honeywell's board appointed their next CEO and chairman, David M. Cote.
+In February 2002, Honeywell's board appointed its next CEO and chairman, David M. Cote.
 Since 2002, Honeywell has made more than 80 acquisitions and 60 divestitures, and increasing its labor force to 131,000 as a result of these acquisitions.
 Honeywell's stock nearly tripled from $35.23 in April 2002 to $99.39 in January 2015.

 Honeywell made a £1.2bn ($2.3bn) bid for Novar plc in December 2004.
 The acquisition was finalized in March 2005.
 In October 2005, Honeywell bought out Dow's 50% stake in UOP for $825 million, giving them complete control over the joint venture in petrochemical and refining technology.
 In May 2010, Honeywell outbid UK-based Cinven and acquired the French company Sperian Protection for $1.4 billion, which was then incorporated into its automation and controls safety unit.